adampmoss/foxseo2/readme.md

 - [Discontinued Product Redirects](#discontinued-product-redirects)
 - [Product & Category Meta Robots](#product-category-meta-robots)

 ## SEO Checklist

-Go to **Stores > CreareSEO > Checklist**
+Go to **Stores > FoxSEO > Checklist**

-This page gives you an overview of your Magento default configuration settings and CreareSEO's configuration settings.
+This page gives you an overview of your Magento default configuration settings and FoxSEO's configuration settings.
 A yellow bar and a tick means the setting has been configured correctly for SEO, and a red bar with a cross means that you should configuration is not correct.

 ![](images/checklist-config.png)